jinscodes/Blog_nextJS/data/posts/err-flutter-cocoapod.md

 $ sudo gem install cocoapods -v 1.11.2
 ```

+But, `sudo gem install cocoapods` doesn't work because of the ruby version.

 ## 🚨 The last version of activesupport (>= 5.0,  < 8) to support your Ruby & RubyGems was ~
 ![3](https://github.com/jinscodes/Blog_nextJS/assets/87598134/c69a36c0-c4f5-47e0-85bc-b9fac9dcfc6a)